bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+### Unreleased

+- Correct URL for "Go to Simple History" link on updated page on multisite.

 ### 4.16.0

 This release contains many new features and improvements.
 Especially updates made on the settings screen has gonne through a major overhaul and is now much more user friendly and informative.